 I saw Liam step forward out of the corner of my eye like he wanted to come too, but Jennifer turned toward him with a look of warning, her expression openly hostile, and he thought better about it.
 Clearly, she wasn’t ready to forgive him yet either.

 You reap what you sow, asshole.

-If by some miracle Jakob did manage to forgive me, there would still be the issue of his father.
-My parents taught me some hard lessons early on, and I thought the phrase “Blood is thicker than water” was complete bullshit.
+If, by some miracle, Jakob did manage to forgive me, there would still be the issue of his father.
+My parents taught me some hard lessons early on, and I thought the phrase, “Blood is thicker than water,” was complete bullshit.
 Every time I heard someone say it, I wanted to set something on fire.
+It kept people tied to toxic family members that they were much better off without.
 Liam’s actions might be rooted in his love for his son, but they were so twisted that I knew I would never trust him again, even if I eventually found a way to forgive him.

-I didn’t want to be around him, put myself in his path, but he was Jakob’s father, a big part of his life, which meant I’d probably have to find some way to deal with his presence.
-Why Jakob put up with him, I didn’t know.
-I had no problem cutting ties with family, knowing I was better off without their toxic presence in my life, and it was hard for me to wrap my mind around a man as strong-willed as Jakob exposing himself to this kind of abuse.
+I didn’t want to be around him, put myself in his path, but he was Jakob’s father, a big part of his life, which meant I’d probably have to find some way to deal with him.
+It would be a struggle.
+I had no problem cutting ties with family, knowing I was better off without them, and it was hard for me to wrap my mind around a man as strong-willed as Jakob exposing himself to Liam’s manipulations.
 But that wasn’t his fault.
 It wasn’t his baggage; it was mine.
 I needed to be more empathetic, more understanding.
 The problem was, I had an overprotective streak a mile wide.
 Say whatever you want to me, but hurt someone I care about, and I will nuke you from the orbit.